Explore All Topics

 Student loan interest deduction makes repaying student loans a little easier

-When students start repaying their student loan, they may qualify to deduct the interest – even if they don’t itemize their deductions.
-The maximum $2,500 deduction is “above the line,” and may be claimed by completing the new Schedule 1 of Form 1040.
-This is a per tax return limitation, so married couples who are both repaying student loans cannot deduct more than $2,500 annually on their joint return.
+When students start repaying their student loan, they may qualify to deduct student loan interest—even if they don’t itemize their deductions.
+The maximum $2,500 deduction is “above the line,” and may be claimed by completing Schedule 1 of Form 1040.
+This is a per-tax-return limitation, so married couples who are both repaying student loans can’t deduct more than $2,500 annually on their joint return.

-Teachers for kindergarten through 12th grade can deduct up to $250 for classroom expenses, whether or not they itemize their deductions.
-The $250 limit is indexed for inflation.
+Starting in 2025, teachers for kindergarten through 12th grade can deduct up to $300 for classroom expenses, regardless of whether they itemize their deductions.
+The $300 limit is indexed for inflation.
+If Married Filing Jointly and both spouses are eligible educators, the deduction is worth up to $600.

 Was this topic helpful?